Nikovash/bitoreum-builder/docs/advanced-options.md

 ### "Missing binaries" errors?

-Ensure the script didn't fail during `make`.
+Ensure the script didn't fail during `make` process, thse logs are found in `~/bitoreum-build/bitoreum/depends` and `~/bitoreum-build/bitoreum` folders respectively
-Check the log files:

 - `build.log`
 - `build_debug.log`
 - `config.log`
 - `config_debug.log`

+There are now script specific log(s) now too that are found in the `bitoreum-builder`
+- `bake_bread.log` (bake.sh)
+- `bake_creampie.log` (refire.sh)
+- `dishy.sh` only outputs on the screen what he is doing and doesn't log anything, because dishy's just do...

 ### Permission issues?

-Make sure the script is executable:
+Make sure the script is executable, starting in version 1.0 {bake.sh, refire.sh, & dishy.sh} come flagged executable on release, but sometimes things happen:

 ```bash
 chmod +x bake.sh